Crataegus punctata aka Hillside Hawthorn

 Hillside Hawthorn, Dotted Hawthorn, Dottedthorn

-How to care for Hillside Hawthorn
+How difficult is it to take care of Hillside Hawthorn

 Hillside Hawthorn requires a bit more attention and knowledge to thrive, making it a suitable plant for those with some gardening experience.